 ● The environment in which these products are being used.

-Also, lt me clarify one last thing: there is no such thing as Guerrilla Persona!
+Also, let me clarify one last thing: there is no such thing as Guerrilla Persona!
 Provisional personas are used for guerrilla user testing, but they get updated after data is gathered to make them look more valid.
 You may also check out what is the meaning of digital fluency here!

 One must remember that guerrilla research is – focused, fast and frugal.
-It is just an alternative user research method to collect relevant feedback, which many organisations miss.
+It is just an alternative user research method to collect relevant feedback, which many organizations miss.
 Guerrilla research is also an effective method to understand how the general populace would interact with the product.
-Guerrilla research has become an essential practice for many organisations irrespective of budgets or timelines.
+Guerrilla research has become an essential practice for many organizations irrespective of budgets or timelines.
 You may also read about what is pagination here!